 10.38.9.3.2 The Message Control field

-This is a one octet field that dictates the interpretation the Message Content field.
+This is a 4-bit field that dictates the interpretation the Message Content field.
 The meaning of the

 Message Control field values is also dependent on the Compact Frame ID field value.

+10.38.9.3.3 The Message Version field

+This is a 4-bit field that in combination with the Message Control field dictates the interpretation of the Message Content field.
+The meaning of the Message Control field values is also dependent on the Compact Frame ID field value.
+Unless otherwise stated the value of this field is set to zero.

 On page 81, line 4 change :

-The SMC Values field is a list of valid Message Control field (10.38.9.3.2) values for the associated
+The SMC Values field is a list of valid Message Control field (10.38.9.3.2) and Message Version field (10.38.9.3.3) values for the associated

 Compact frame (as specified by the SMC Tag field) that are supported by the sender.
+The upper 4 bit of each value of this list shall be the Message Control field value and the lower 4 bits of this field shall be the Message Version value.

 On page 92, line 6 change :